ThChangg/OOP/README.md

 ## Installation

-Use Version Control Systems such as git to install project
+Use Version Control Systems such as git to install the project

 ```bash
 git clone https://github.com/duchienmtp/Pupil-Management-OOP.git